MidpriceDog/the-odds-api-client/README.md

 ## Documentation

-You can find the documentation for the Odds API Client hosted [here](https://midpricedog.github.io/the-odds-api-client/#header-classes).
+Please refer to the documentation[here](https://midpricedog.github.io/the-odds-api-client/#header-classes) for information on how to use this package.

 ## Testing

-A test of this package can be done by running the following command
+Run

 ```
-python tests/test.py
+make test
 ```

 <b>Note:</b> As a wrapper for The Odds API which requires the use of an API key,
 testing this package requires using part of your the request quota associated with the API key supplied.
-The usage quota for running the various tests suites in `tests.py` can be found in the schedule below.
+The usage quotas for running the tests suites in the `test.py` file under the `tests` directory can be found in the schedule below.

 | Test Suite | Usage Quota |
 | -------- | -------- |